 Travelling in Thailand alone is easy.
-Local tour operators are everywhere to book your Thailand transportation through the country and any onward tickets especially in Khao San Road in Bangkok.
+Local tour operators are everywhere to book your Thailand transportation through the country and any onward tickets, especially on Khao San Road in Bangkok.

 Public Transportation in Thailand

-How to get around in Thailand by bus – Getting around Thailand is also possible with the bus.
+How to get around in Thailand by bus – Getting around Thailand is also possible with buses.
 Head south on air-conditioned buses (journeys are up to 8 hours).
 Express buses are for longer journeys with reclining seats and toilets onboard but you may prefer the comfort of a VIP bus instead.
-Buses generally stop for a lunch or dinner stop.
+Buses generally stop for lunch or dinner.

 If you want to try driving for your solo trip Thailand, to hire a car I recommend pre-booking a car so you can collect your vehicle when you arrive at the airport.